 Where to Stay in Villa de Leyva: We loved our stay at Hostal Renacer, a peaceful country hostel located in the hills behind town but still within easy walking distance.
 If you are looking for a hostel closer to the action, then the art-filled Nibiru Hostel is a great choice.

-For a more luxurious stay, the Hotel Casa de los Fundadores is highly rated and has a pool and sauna on site.
-Or rent this beautiful white-washed home that can sleep up to eight people.
+For a more luxurious stay, the Hotel Casa de los Fundadores is highly rated and has a pool and sauna on-site.

 Salento is the heart and soul of Colombia’s coffee growing region.
 A sleepy town in a lush landscape of palms and vines, Salento wasn’t on my radar until I started reading up in more detail on places to go in Colombia.